2026 CONFESSION SCHEDULE

 Mon-Wed. of Holy Week after 8 am (B) & 9 am (P) Masses

-Stations of the Cross will be held every Friday in Lent (from March 7 - April 11) after the 8:00am (Barnegat) and 9:00am (Pines) Masses AND at 7:30pm in St. Mary’s, Barnegat.
+Stations of the Cross will be held every Friday in Lent (from Feb.
+20 through March 27) after the 8:00am (Barnegat) and 9:00am (Pines) Masses AND at 7:30pm in St. Mary’s, Barnegat.

 LENT/EASTER SCHEDULE

-Monday, April 7: A powerful and emotional veneration of the Cross with the placing of nails.
+Monday, March 9 at 7pm: (Manahawkin) Lenten Night of Prayer - A powerful and emotional veneration of the Cross with the hammering of our own nails.
 Those who went last year still speak about it’s impact.
+It makes our Lord’s love and sacrifice very personal.
+Please join us.

 Please join us each night.
 It will make your Lent like no other and you will remember the experience all year long.